leena-kang/leagueoflegends/README.md

   - For example, `total_cs` is null for all team-based rows (_i.e., `position == 'team'`_), however this _could_ be imputed as the sum of all creep scores of each player in the team.
 So, we **imputed** these null values with the **accumlated creep score** within each corresponding team.

 - All columns related to data **15 minutes** into the game contains several null values.
-However, since we have an adequate amount of rows in our dataset, we decided to drop the games where they contain null values in any of the 15 minute related columns.
+However, since we have an adequate amount of rows/games in our dataset, we decided to drop the games where they contain null values in any of the 15 minute related columns.

 ---

-After running this procedure, we get a dataframe with *127872* rows and *39* columns.
+After running this procedure, we get a Dataframe with *127872* rows and *39* columns.
-##### Here first few rows and columns of our cleaned, Dataframe!
+#### Here first few rows and columns of our cleaned, Dataframe!

 | gameid                |   result | side   | position   |   gamelength |   team_kpm |   ckpm |